MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/import-estimate-project-quote-sales.md

 ms.author: rumant
 ---

-# Import estimates for a project to a project-based quote line
+# Import estimates from a project to a project quote line

 _**Applies To:** Lite deployment - deal to proforma invoicing, Project Operations for resource/non-stocked based scenarios_